jcarrano/antidox/doc/source/guide.rst

 For entities that are not C-language elements (for example, a Doxygen group), the "bracket syntax" ``[name]`` or ``kind[name]`` can be used.
-In the former the name must be globally unique, while the latter allows disambiguation by specifying the kind.
+In the former the name must be unique among all kinds of entities, while the latter allows disambiguation by specifying the kind.

+Inside a :rst:dir:`doxy:c` directives (i.e, when calling :rst:dir:`doxy:c` or
+:rst:role:`doxy:r` inside the body, or via a a template) the extension will try to resolve ambiguous names by prioritizing entities that are children of the one currently being documented.

 Directives, roles and domains
 -----------------------------